You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting but can quickly become overwhelming.

 - Prepare your standard pages

 - Review your email notification settings

 - Make it easy for shoppers to contact you

 - Set up your billing information

-1. Add any available sales channels
+1. Add your chosen sales channels

 Want to reap the benefits of multi-channel retailing for your online store?
-Find out how to choose the sales channels will work best for you, and then add the available sales channels to your store.
+Find out how to choose the sales channels that will work best for you, then add the available sales channels to your store.

-All sales channels connect with the core of your Shopify business, so you can easily keep track of orders, products and customers across all platforms.
+All sales channels connect with the core of your Shopify business, so you can easily keep track of orders, products, and customers across all platforms.